mendix/docs/content/studio-how-to/pages-how-to-configure-list.md

 ## 6 Showing Checklist Items

-In the initial inspection report, checklist is a table where an inspector ticks **Yes** or **No** column: whether the company has posters with emergency contacts, whether it conducts safety trainings regularly, etc.
+In the initial inspection report, checklist is a table where an inspector ticks the **Yes** or **No** column: whether the company has posters with emergency contacts, whether it conducts safety trainings regularly, etc.

 To display checklist items in a table, you can add a data grid.
-It is important that you place it *inside* the data view: this way the data grid will access and display only checklist items associated with the current report rather then display all checklist items ever added to all reports.
-This means your data grid will get data over ChecklistItem_InspectionReport association.
+It is important that you place it *inside* the data view: this way the data grid will access and display only checklist items associated with the current report rather than display all checklist items ever added to all reports.
+This means your data grid will get data over an association, in this case called ChecklistItem_InspectionReport.

 Follow the steps below: